-Fish Creek Trail
+Fish Creek Trail Start at Ure Park

 Fish Creek Trail connects residents and visitors with parks and businesses.
 It braids together neighborhood streets with local parks and greenways.
 This summer, we celebrate the completion of Ure Park Bridge, which connects trail travelers from McRae Rd to W Tudor Rd and the longer Fish Creek trail.